massifaqiri/would-you-rather-redux-app/README.md

     ├── reducers # reducers for authedUser, currentTab, questions and users ├── styles # CSS stylesheets for the components ├── _DATA.js # the mock backend data
-    ├── index.js # ReactDOM renderer of the App component and configures the Redux Persist ├── package.json
+    ├── index.js # ReactDOM renderer of the App component and creates the store ├── package.json
 ├── README.md # this file
 ```